joscarranzs/java-documentation/01-syntax/README.md

 ## Properties or attributes

-### Concept
 Properties are variables inside a class that store information about the object.
 Each object has its own values for these properties.

-### Analogy
 Properties are like the details of a car.
 For example, the car's color, brand, and maximum speed are its properties.

 ### Example